Nurturing and strengthening conservation leadership for today and tomorrow

 In March 2015 the trustees agreed with WWF plans to restructure its investments into the Prescient Living Planet Fund.
 The primary objective is the delivery of long-term capital growth within a framework that reflects a high level of sustainability and environmental integrity, without compromising investment performance.

-- The SAWCT Fund of over R33 million is managed through the Prescient Living Planet Fund
+- The SAWCT Fund is managed through the Prescient Living Planet Fund

 - The Fund is FSB (Financial Services Board) registered, regulated under the CISCA (Collect Investment Schemes Control) Act and complies with Regulation 28 requirements